AR621/Summ3r-y/README.md

 # Summ3r-y

-This is a small webservice project that allows you to upload a mp3 audio while that then gets transcribed and summarized by openAi models
+This is a small webservice project that allows you to upload a mp3 audio while that then gets transcribed and summarized by openAi models.
 The project was realized as part of OpenAI Whisper, GPT3, Codex & DALL-E 2 Hackathon together with colonelWalterKurtz and PioSikorski.

 ## Stack